Parenting Tips: How to Raise Teenagers Successfully, A Personal Experience

 Guide and help your teenager to fulfill his/her dreams:

 Teenagers dream things to happen even if it is hard to achieve.
 They mostly exhibit positive behavior.
 Just they don't like to be compared with others.
-There are parents who are nagging and comparing their kids to other kids.
-Maybe to some extent you can do that to boost his performance, but it should not be too much to hurt his feelings.
-Give him support and strength to show his individual capacity rather than make him be another person.
+Some parents are nagging and comparing their kids to other kids.
+Maybe to some extent, you can do that to boost his performance, but it should not be too much to hurt his feelings.
+Give him support and strength to show his capacity rather than make him be another person.

 If your teenage son/daughter wants to learn driving, help him/her in that.
 Make him understand the things calmly.
 By giving your company, you can build a good rapport with your teenage son/daughter.

-At times, as a parent, you may feel shattered seeing your teenager son/daughter's behavior.
+At times, as a parent, you may feel shattered seeing your teenage son/daughter's behavior.
 Don't worry.
 My experience is, most of the teenage problems disappear once he/she turns 20.
 He will start making responsible decisions and will start taking life seriously.
 His thinking becomes stable.
 Just try to make it easy for your son/daughter to pass this phase without any major trouble.
 Believe me, teenage is a passing phase.
-Evidence makes it sure that majority of the problematic teenagers have turned into great people in their later life.
+The evidence makes it sure that the majority of the problematic-teenagers have turned into great people in their later life.
 As a parent, you can take the help of child's elder sibling if any, to set right the problem.
-The teenager mostly likes to listen to his elder sibling than his parent.
+Teenagers mostly like to listen to their elder siblings than his parent.
 All the best!
 Happy Parenting!!